artgenexyz/nft-contracts/contracts/README.md

 3. Now you can startSale or use extension any other way to mint tokens from the `MetaverseNFT`.

-## MetaverseNFTFactory

-Pay a fee to create a new NFT smart-contract.

-NFTFactory.createNFT is MUCH cheaper than deploying your own smart-contract.

-Usual ERC721 deployment varies from 3m to 5m gas.

-NFTFactory.createNFT eats about 300k gas, 10-20x cheaper.

 ## MetaverseNFT

 This is a clone-able version of `contracts/AvatarNFT.sol`.
 It's a fixed-supply ERC721 minter.
 You can set price and other misc params for the public sale.